pcon-jsr/Betal-Code/README.md

 > The task is to create a Betal which never stops recommending adequate problems to it's Vikram and each time the problems get better.
 > Multiple types of recommendation engines will operate in Betal-Code and Vikram can choose which type of recommedation to take.

-## Systems to use for recommendation
+## Systems available to use for recommendation
 * Collaborative Recommender System
 * Content based Recommender System
 * Hybrid Recommender System
 * Knowledge based Recommender System

-## Machine Learning Techniques to Build Recommendation Engine
+## Machine Learning Techniques available to Build Recommendation Engine
 * k-nearest neighbours approach
 * Association Rules appraoch
 * Matrix Factorisation approach